 SMS text 2FA is more secure than email 2FA since the verification code can normally only be accessed from one place — your mobile phone.

-If you don’t happen to have your mobile phone with you, there are additional options, which are covered below.
+If you don’t happen to have your mobile phone with you, additional options are covered below.

-There have been reported cases where someone’s mobile SIM card has been spoofed or swapped so that the hacker could receive a copy of the 2FA code that was sent out as a text message.
+There have been reported cases where someone’s mobile SIM card has been spoofed or swapped so the hacker could receive a copy of the 2FA code sent out as a text message.

 3. Phone Call 2FA